-- buildings and the historic built form of the area; the heritage sensitivity of the site makes it inappropriate for tall building development; - (v) ensures that 8 Albert Embankment continues to make a positive contribution to the townscape; - (vi) makes sure both existing and new residential amenity is protected; - (vii) focuses employment uses in and around the viaduct and Lambeth High Street; - (viii) provides active frontages opposite the local centre on Black Prince Road and along Lambeth High Street; - (ix) does not provide ground-floor residential uses on any part of the site; - (x) provides public realm improvements to Albert Embankment, Lambeth High Street, Black Prince Road and Whitgift Street, to reduce traffic dominance and promote walking and cycling; - (xi) maximises the amount of replacement employment and includes space for small and medium enterprises; - (xii) provides a mixed and balanced community with an acceptable mix, tenure split/distribution of residential accommodation; - (xiii) allows for the potential to connect to a future district-wide combined heat and power network.
+- provides a sympathetic reuse of the listed buildings without radical alteration or extension; - respects the silhouette of the head-quarters building as viewed from across the river: - retains the ventilation obelisk on site; - iv. relates in height and bulk to the adjacent townscape taking into account the height, massing and scale of neighbouring buildings and the historic built form of the area; the heritage sensitivity of the site makes it inappropriate for tall building development; - v. ensures that 8 Albert Embankment continues to make a positive contribution to the townscape; - vi. makes sure both existing and new residential amenity is protected: - vii. focuses employment uses in and around the viaduct and Lambeth High Street; - viii. provides active frontages opposite the local centre on Black Prince Road and along Lambeth High Street; - ix. does not provide ground-floor residential uses on any part of the site; - provides public realm improvements to Albert Embankment, Lambeth High Street, Black Prince Road and Whitgift Street, to reduce traffic dominance and promote walking and cycling; - xi. maximises the amount of replacement employment and includes space for small and medium enterprises; - xii. provides a mixed and balanced community with an acceptable mix, tenure split/distribution of residential accommodation; - xiii. allows for the potential to connect to a future district-wide combined heat and power network.